Octavius-Dante/Arthelais/ex_1/Readme.md

         <b><em>
                 Hyper Text Markup Language
             </em>
-        </b>, it is used for designign static web content
+        </b>, it is used for designing static web content

     </p>